• Ritter Hot Springs is well-known for its fascinating history

 Directions to Ritter Hot Springs

-From I-84, take Highway 395 near Pendleton, travel 77 miles to milepost 77B, turn west onto Ritter Road, continue for 10 miles, cross the river's bridge.
-In 0.2 miles turn right onto a gravel road and drive to the destination.
+- Continue 10 miles on Ritter Road, go across the river's bridge, and after 0.2 miles, turn right onto a gravel road and drive to the destination.